zhiming817/HackChain/README.md

 ### Backend won't start
 - Ensure MySQL is running and database exists
-- Verify contract addresses in .env
+- Verify contract/program addresses in .env
-- Check Monad RPC URL is accessible
+- Check blockchain RPC URL is accessible
+- Confirm Chain Type and Chain ID are configured correctly
+- Check corresponding chain SDK is properly installed

-### Frontend can't connect to MetaMask
+### Frontend can't connect to wallet
-- Add Monad testnet to MetaMask
+- EVM chains: Ensure MetaMask is installed and target network is added
+- Solana: Ensure Phantom or Solflare wallet is installed
+- Sui: Ensure Sui Wallet is installed
+- Aptos: Ensure Petra or Martian wallet is installed
-- Ensure you have testnet MON tokens
+- Ensure you have test tokens for the corresponding chain
-- Check contract addresses in config.js
+- Check network configuration and contract addresses in config.js

 ### Events not syncing
 - Check backend logs for WebSocket errors